decor

 What Are the FDA’s Warnings About Blood Pressure Drugs?

 The relationship between the FDA and different blood pressure medications is long and arduous.
-The earliest warnings/recalls occurred in 2018 due to impurities found in the medications.
+Most recently warnings/recalls occurred in 2018 due to cancer-related impurities found in certain medications.
 Since then, the FDA has been updating the list of recalled drugs frequently.
-These recalled drugs contained impurities that may be harmful to patients, so the FDA warned against using them and released the side effects that they may have.
+In addition to blood pressure drugs, a number of drugs in other categories have been linked to similar chemical contaminants.

-There is also a black box warning on Lisinopril for potential birth defects that may occur if pregnant individuals take the blood pressure medication.
+The ACE inhibitor, lisinopril also has a black box warning for potential birth defects that may occur if pregnant individuals take the blood pressure medication.

 Notwithstanding claims relating to this product, the drug/medical device remains approved by the U.S. FDA.